-You can use the below technique see all the worksheets.
-Right click on the move buttons at the bottom.
+You can use the below technique to see all the worksheets.
+Right-click on the move buttons at the bottom.

-We will see below list of all the worksheets tab in the excel file.
+We will see below the list of all the worksheets tab in the excel file.

 - We can also hide and unhide sheets by right click on the sheets.